rabiulhassandev/library-management-system/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within This Project, please send an e-mail to <a href="https://iqbalhasan.dev" target="_blank">IQBAL HASAN</a> via [support@iqbalhasan.dev](mailto:support@iqbalhasan.dev).
+If you discover a security vulnerability within This Project, please send an e-mail to <a href="https://iqbalhasan.dev" target="_blank">Rabiul Hassan</a> via [support@iqbalhasan.dev](mailto:support@iqbalhasan.dev).
 All security vulnerabilities will be promptly addressed.

 ## License